Jack Weatherford: Biography

 In 1946 Weatherford was born on a farm in Dovesville, South Carolina to Anna Ruth Grooms and Alfred Gregg Weatherford, as the oldest of seven children.
 His father fought in World War II, the Korean War, and the Vietnam War, and died from Agent Orange Disease with the rank of Sergeant.
 In 1964, Weatherford graduated from Dreher High School with Walker Pearce to whom he was married from 1970 until her death from multiple sclerosis in 2013.
 After a graduate degree from the University of South Carolina, where he also worked as an informant for the South Carolina Law Enforcement Division (SLED) in a case that later became Bursey v.
 Weatherford, he earned his Ph.D. in anthropology from the University of California, San Diego with additional graduate work at Frankfurt University and Duke University.
 He worked as legislative assistant to Senator John Glenn and taught for twenty-nine years at Macalester College in Saint Paul, Minnesota, where he held the DeWitt Wallace Distinguished Chair of Anthropology.

-His books include Indian Givers: How the Indians of the Americas Transformed the World (1988), which was translated into numerous languages; Native Roots: How the Indians Enriched America (1991), and Savages and Civilization: Who Will Survive?
+Weatherford's books include Indian Givers: How the Indians of the Americas Transformed the World (1988), which was translated into numerous languages; Native Roots: How the Indians Enriched America (1991), and Savages and Civilization: Who Will Survive?
 (1994) on the contemporary clash of world cultures.
 Weatherford's early books on Native Americans won the Minnesota Book Award in 1989 and in 1992.
 He also received the 1992 Anthropology in the Media Award from the American Anthropological Association, and the 1994 Mass Media Award of the National Conference of Christians and Jews.
+The American journalist and activist Gloria Steinem praised the Indian Givers book by Weatherford that it details the contributions which Native Americans made to agriculture, modern medicine and governmental institutions, overlooked and not taught in the USA.